Creamy spinach artichoke dip with toasted bread, (Incomplete: max_output_tokens)

 Step 3: Chop the artichokes

-Drain the artichoke hearts and pat them dry if needed.
-Chop them into small pieces, roughly the size of a pea to a bean.
-You want them visible in the dip, but not so large that they disrupt the texture.
+Drain the artichoke hearts and pat them dry if necessary.
+Chop them into small, even pieces, about the size of a pea or bean.
+You want them visible in the dip, but not so large that they take over each bite.

 Step 5: Add the cheese and vegetables